 While there are small beach tents explicitly made for kids, we think the best beach tent for toddlers is one the entire family can enjoy.
 When choosing a tent, make sure to get one that easily pops open, so you don’t have to spend 30 minutes putting your beach tent together.
 Some people also like having a beach tent so their baby or toddler can take a nap.
-I want to meet these unicorn toddlers that take naps at the beach, but if it works for you, it’s a great perk!
-We like this UPF 50+ pop up tent from Easthills Outdoors.
+I want to meet these unicorn toddlers who take naps at the beach, but if it works for you, it’s a great perk!

 If you want something smaller, you can’t go wrong with a big beach umbrella.
 We like the Sport-Brella because it has vented sides and side flaps for extra protection.
 Check here for reviews and prices.

 Having a comfy beach chair while your child plays goes a long way in making the day more comfortable.
-While I’m sure there are beach chairs made specifically for young kids, there’s really no need to buy beach chairs for your kids.
-For you?
-Yes.
-We recommend buying cheap beach chairs from a local store and making it easy.
-If you’re wanting something with more durability and extra frills, these lightweight camping/beach chairs are highly rated on Amazon.
-Check out the price and reviews here.
+The camping chairs from Kijaro are wonderful chairs that are portable and lightweight.
+If you’re wanting something lower to the ground, these lightweight camping/beach chairs are highly rated on Amazon.

 Now that you’ve got a handle on what the main beach essentials are for toddlers, here are a few mom-approved hacks you can use for your day at the beach.